khgiddon/khgiddon.github.io/_posts/2024-02-17-casablanca-letters-of-transit.md

 usemathjax: true
 ---

 Last month, I was rewatching the great 1942 film *Casablanca* (as one does).
-Early on, the character Ugarte introduces the central [MacGuffin](https://en.wikipedia.org/wiki/MacGuffin) of the plot: the "letters of transit" that allow the bearer to move freely through Nazi-occupied territory.
+Early on, the character Ugarte introduces the central [MacGuffin](https://en.wikipedia.org/wiki/MacGuffin) of the plot: the "letters of transit" that allow the bearer to move freely through Vichy or occupied territory.
 Watching with subtitles, I had to pause after this line:

 ![Letters of transit signed by General de Gaulle](/images/casablanca/letters_of_transit.png)